emmanorthridge/Helping-Hand/README.md

 How to run this code:

 * Install MongoDB
-* Clone this repository.
+* Clone this repository
-* Run npm install in both Client and Server folders
+* Run npm install in both Client and Server folders (to install dependencies)
  * To run the application:
- cd server
+  * cd server
- npm run concurrently
+  * npm run concurrently
- Open localhost:3000 in the browser
+  * Open localhost:3000 in the browser